ripe-tech/ripe-sdk/README.md

 ### Getters
 If you need to explicitly retrieve the product's customization information you can use the following methods:

-- `getPrice`: to get the product's pricing information.
+- `getConfig`: to get informations about the product's model.
 - `getCombinations`: to get all the customization options for products without any restrictions applied.
 - `getDefaults`: to get the product's default customization.
+- `getFrames`: to get all the product's frames.
+- `getPrice`: to get the product's pricing information.

 Next, the example of how to get the price of the customizable product.
 ```javascript